Bonney/take-home-assignment-junior-ios/README.md

+**Matt here:** I wanted to try my hand at this THT, even though I am not interviewing for any positions at Ka-ching.
+Gotta keep practicing. :)

+May continue working on it past the two hour mark.

 # Ka-ching's Take Home Assignment for the position of Junior iOS Developer

 This repository contains a take home assignment that is a part of the interviewing process for the position of Junior iOS Developer at Ka-ching